thesponge/kep/README.md

 ### What works

 * Backend
-    * Rails server with Sorcery-based authentication and GitHub integration (more to add)
+    * Rails,Sorcery-based internal and GitHub external authentication (more to add)
     * Rails behaves as an API for any frontend
 * Frontend
     * ember-cli frontend with handlebars templates (based on Zurb Foundation)